ltkmr/FUCKUP/README.md

 > Order is what you find after a successful fuckup.

 FUCKUP² - First Universal Cybernetic-Kinetic-Ultramicro-Programmer - is a local-first techno-divination system inspired by *Illuminatus!*, Discordian mysticism, and retrofuturist aesthetics.
-It generates and prints (yes, paper) daily oracular readings using (a) local LLM(s), archives the results as styled HTML, and renders them in a submarine-inspired interface.
+It generates and prints (yes, paper) daily oracular readings using (a) local LLM(s), archives the results as styled HTML, and renders them in a submarine-inspired web interface.

 ## 📜 Project Overview